elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Amount of attoREP Staked on the Initial Report for the Market of the specified InitialReporter contract, as an unsigned 256-bit integer.
+* (string) Amount of attoREP Staked on the Initial Report for the Market of the specified InitialReporter contract, as a stringified unsigned integer.

 ### augur.api.InitialReporter.isInvalid(p, callback)